 Poker, then, is impossible without the invention of time.

-Comfortable as we are in a real world of three dimensions yoked into illusions of sequence (time), it’s hard to imagine swimming in a pool instead of a stream.
+Comfortable in a real world of three dimensions yoked into illusions of sequence (time), it’s hard to imagine swimming in a pool instead of a stream.
 But, give it a try.
 There’s no risk.
 Give your imagination a chance to edge a little deeper into a truth set aside.

-The universe is filled with something or other throughout its endless, interwoven fabric.
-Even empty space is filled.
 When we lower the temperature of matter to 0 degrees Kelvin – that is, the absolute removal of all heat – we find what scientists call “the zero point field” still charged with energy.
 Mysteries in the emptiness abound.

 There are wispy realms of stuff hovering in a strange state between real and potential and there are huge gulfs of invisible or dark matter, but never a true void.
 The rule we were taught in science class hold: reality is always full.
 This rule had to be drilled into us because it put the lie to ideas we’d believed forever.